 Myth: Habitat for Humanity gives houses away to poor people.

-Fact: Habitat for Humanity International offers a homeownership opportunity to families unable to obtain conventional house financing - generally, those whose income is 30 to 50 percent of the area's median income.
-In most cases, prospective Habitat homeowner families make a $1000 down payment and contribute 300 to 500 hours of "sweat equity" on the construction of their home or someone else's home.
+Fact: Habitat for Humanity offers a homeownership opportunity to families unable to obtain conventional house financing - generally, those whose income is 25 to 50 percent of the area's median income.
+Partner homeowner families contribute 350 hours of "sweat equity" on the construction of their home or another HFHSL home and pay a monthly mortgage.
 Because Habitat houses are built using donations of land, material, and labor, mortgage payments are kept affordable.